 Access coordinators at Disability Resources are your partners in making the necessary accommodation arrangements for students with disabilities.
 These accommodations are intended to afford equal access to academic content and equal opportunity to demonstrate mastery through use of assessment adjustments.
+Disability Resources follows the applicable federal and state laws and utilizes nationally recognized best practices when evaluating requests for accommodations.
 An access coordinator would be happy to consult with you at any time.
-Contact us at email@example.com or (585) 275-9049.
+Contact us at email@example.com or (585) 276-5075.

 Faculty Disability Guide